dmstfctn/2020/content/focus groups/3.2016—/Offshore Roundtable/info.md

 ---
 title: Offshore Roundtable
-description: materialising offshore corporate finance
+description: Materialising offshore corporate finance
 ---

 _OFFSHORE ROUNDTABLE_ is a focus group engaging with the structures and practices of offshore corporate finance.